 * Click here for rating key

 L'Echaude Restaurant Review: Weekday lunches at this friendly French bistro attract a crowd of regulars from the offices in the Vieux-Port area of Old Quebec, near the St. Lawrence River.
-Options include the daily pasta dish, a grilled flank steak with shallots, a salmon or steak tartare, crisp warm goat cheese or even a simple cheese omelet.
-Evening menus are a little more elaborate, as shown by appetizers like sesame breaded foie gras or a local farmer cheddar fondue with apples and hazelnuts.
-Entrées include a stuffed rabbit saddle with sweetbreads and blue potatoes or a filet of veal with morels and a creamy blue cheese polenta.
+Options include veal ravioli, a grilled flank steak with shallots, a salmon or steak tartare or even a simple mushroom and truffle omelet.
+Evening menus are a little more elaborate, as shown by appetizers like truffled foie gras with spiced salt and bacon bread or Louis d'Or cheese melted on brioche with onion fondue.
+Entrées include grilled bison tenderloin and a curried Cornish hen with risotto, chorizo and watercress.
 Caramel flan, crème brûlée, and homemade ice creams and sorbets constitute the core of a classic dessert menu.
 Wine is also an attraction for the local clientele, since owner Robert Plamondon is a respected and well-known expert.
-The wine list features a good number of reasonably priced, easily enjoyable wines, including choices from Canadian vineyards as well as top crus from France, Italy or California.
-A professional staff that has been remarkably stable over the years helps make regulars feel at home and newcomers feel well taken care of.
+The wine list features a good number of reasonably priced, easily enjoyable selections, including choices from Canadian vineyards as well as top crus from France, Italy or California.
+Professional staff that has been stable over the years helps make regulars feel at home and newcomers feel well taken care of.
 A canopy-covered terrace welcomes diners in the summer.